 Have you ever tried Mexican wedding cookies?
-These delicate, buttery cookies are speckled with crunchy pecans and rolled in a snowy layer of powdered sugar. 😋 They’re melt-in-your-mouth delicious!
+These delicate, buttery treats are speckled with crunchy pecans and rolled in a snowy layer of powdered sugar.
+They're melt-in-your-mouth delicious!

 Suprisingly enough, Mexican wedding cookies did not come from Mexico.
 These sweet confections actually were created by the Arabs in medieval times.
 Eventually, the cookie spread to Spain, and from there to the rest of the world.
 Mexicans have been enjoying this treat since the 1500s!
 It was not popular in the United States, however, until the 1950s.
-Judith Tingley from USA Today has an fascinating article about the history of Mexican wedding cookies.
+Judith Tingley from USA Today has an fascinating article about their history.

 In Mexico, these sweet treats are called polvorones (pole-vor-OWN-ays) or pan de polvo (pahn day POLE-voh).
-Pan means “bread,” and polvo means “powder,” which refers to the powdered sugar coating of these cookies.
+Pan means "bread," and polvo means "powder," which refers to the powdered sugar coating.
 In the United States, they are called Mexican wedding cookies, Russian tea cakes, or snowballs.
 Unlike the US version, traditional Mexican polvorones are made with lard and coated with granulated sugar.
 Check out this interesting article by Melissa Guerra from The Latin Kitchen for more info on traditional Mexican polvorones.